Tony Rudd (stockbroker): Career

 In 1949, Rudd joined the Bank of England.
 Three years later he became the bank's representative in Washington.
 In 1955 he switched to journalism at the Manchester Guardian where he covered the Suez Crisis from Egypt before joining the paper's city desk.

 In 1967, Rudd opened his own stockbroking firm, Rowe Rudd, in London Wall, which was one of the first to use a large open-plan trading room.
 Among those who worked for him were Michael Spencer, founder of Icap, Brian Griffiths who became head of policy for Margaret Thatcher, and Tony "the animal" Parnes who became embroiled in the Guinness scandal.

 Novelist Jeffrey Archer became a client and was inspired to write Not a Penny More, Not a Penny Less (1976).
 Rudd enjoyed success as the broker to technology companies including Racal Electronics, Rotork and Plessey but the onset of blindness forced him to give up stockbroking in 1981.
+The following year Rowe Rudd bought the old merchant house David Sassoon & Co. for around £2 million.
+Although now fully controlled by Rowe Rudd, David Sassoon & Co continued to operate independently.

-He turned to venture capitalism but came under increasing scrutiny from the Department of Trade and Industry (DTI) and in the satirical current affairs magazine Private Eye over his business practices.
+Tony Rudd turned to venture capitalism but came under increasing scrutiny from the Department of Trade and Industry (DTI) and in the satirical current affairs magazine Private Eye over his business practices.
 In 1988, the DTI described him in a report as unfit to be a director of "any company whether private or public".
 The extent to which he continued to be involved in the day-to-day running of the family investment vehicle, despite his daughter Amber's becoming the director at the age of 24, was raised in the press when her political career took off.

 Personal life

 In 1952, Rudd married Ethne Etain FitzGerald, a history graduate from the University of Oxford.
 She was the daughter of Maurice Pembroke Fitzgerald, QC (grandson of the judge and Liberal politician John FitzGerald, Baron FitzGerald of Kilmarnock), and Christine Fitzgerald (née Bradhurst; daughter of Augustus Maunsell Bradhurst).
 Among their children were the British home secretary Amber Rudd and the public relations executive Roland Rudd.
-Rudd and his wife had two other children, Amanda and Melissa.
+Rudd and his wife also had two other children, Amanda and Melissa.

 Rudd owned a townhouse in Kensington, and Chalcot House near Bath where in later life he and his wife entertained a circle of political and business friends including Peter Walker, Arnold Weinstock and Alan Clark.
 When their daughter Amber got the job of "aristocracy co-ordinator" for the film Four Weddings and a Funeral, she hired her parents as extras for £100 per day and Tony Rudd appeared in the wedding scenes; he was required to use his own morning suit to save on production costs.